calvinallen/calvinallen.net/_posts/2020/2020-01-21-my-blogging-process-part-1/2020-01-21-my-blogging-process-part-1.md

 #### [./_plugins/file_exists.rb](https://github.com/CalvinAllen/calvinallen.net/blob/master/_plugins/file_exists.rb)

 This plugin gives me a [custom liquid tag](https://jekyllrb.com/docs/liquid/tags/) I can use in my templates to see if a given file exists on disk.
 I use this for "cover image" on posts.
-The general idea being, for a given post, I can add a `cover.jpg" file alongside the post, and it gets used in social media cards.
+The general idea being, for a given post, I can add a `cover.jpg` file alongside the post, and it gets used in social media cards.
 If the file doesn't exist, I fall back to a generic image (my headshot), so I will *always* have a cover image - just maybe not a custom one for the post.

 I use it, like so, in my [atom.xml](https://github.com/CalvinAllen/calvinallen.net/blob/master/atom.xml) file:

-{% raw %}
 ```xml
 {% assign cover_image = post.path | prepend: '/' | prepend: site.source %}
 {% capture cover_image_exists %}{% cover_exists {{ cover_image }} %}{% endcapture %}